SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Aliases: listmacro, macros, macro

 **%listrole** `<role>`
     Info: Lists out every User with a certain role.
-The bot searches for the closest match for the role name.
+The bot first tries to use the Role ID or Role mention, after that it searches for the closest match for the role name.
     Example: `%listrole first class`
     Aliases: listroles